How to Use Social Media to Boost Your Fundraiser

 5. Be authentic

 Using social media to boost your fundraising goals is a smart strategy.
-Social media fundraising post examples aren't just about posting and reposting your fundraiser but also about maintaining a continuous presence online and making sure your followers see all the hard work you do, not just your auctions or events.
+Social media fundraising post examples are not just about posting and reposting your fundraiser but also about maintaining a continuous presence online and making sure your followers see all the hard work you do, not just your auctions or events.

 Frequently asked questions